 On July 1-3 1863, the Historic Daniel Lady Farm on Hanover Street in Gettysburg served as a staging area and field hospital for Confederate troops during the attack on Culp’s Hill.
 Confederate artillery moved from the farm to nearby Benner’s Hill (now part of the Gettysburg National Military Park) to support the attack before being silenced by return fire from Federal artillery.
 Union shrapnel remains in a barn beam today.

 Scout units may camp on this hallowed ground, often near Civil War reenactors.

 The Farm is available for camping year round.

 A number of campsites on the Historic Daniel Lady Farm are dedicated to support the GBPA’s scouting program.
-Camping fees are $10/person for the weekend.
-Extra nights are charged at a flat $85 fee.
+For 2018, camping fees are $10/person per night.
 Large groups of 25 or more may be required to pay an addition fee of $100 for an additional porta-john.

 Click here for a map of the available camping sites.

 The GBPA provides water, firewood, fire pits and porta-john facilities.
 Picnic tables are available.

 Unit tours of the house and barn (Confederate Field Hospital) are included in the fee if they can be scheduled during regular tour hours, usually 10:00 a.m. to 4p.m.
 Scouts may interact with Civil War reenactors staying on the farm in other campsite areas.
 (Reenactors will not necessarily be present every weekend.)

 Open flames, including candles, are prohibited in the barn.

 Please conserve firewood--NO bonfires!
 All Out-of-Council Boy Scout units must have a certificate of insurance—these are available from BSA Councils.
 (A copy of BSA New Birth of Freedom Council insurance is already on file.)